-The first step in knowing your customers is being able to verify that they are who they say there are.
+The first step in knowing your customers is being able to verify that they are who they say they are.
 Access to their mobile account information can help, explains Anne-Marie Kelly, Executive Director of Identity Management and Fraud Solutions at TransUnion Canada.

 Know thy customer: the importance of identity verification

 Canadian consumers are increasingly concerned about being victims of identity fraud.
 The 2018 Fraud Survey by the Chartered Professional Accountants of Canada (CPA Canada) found that:

 - 67% of respondents said they’re doing more to protect themselves from being a victim of fraud than they did five years ago